Can Dogs Get Poison Ivy? Understanding Risks and Keeping Your Pup Safe!

 Signs Your Dog Has Encountered Poison Ivy

-If your dog gets into poison ivy, be on the lookout for both skin symptoms and changes in behavior.
-These can help us quickly identify the problem and get our furry friends feeling better fast.
+If your dog gets into poison ivy, you’ll want to watch for skin changes and shifts in their behavior.
+These clues help us figure out what’s going on and get our pups back to normal.

 Visual Symptoms on the Skin